Assessing and prioritising health needs

 - Health economic data analysis uses national and international population benchmarking and health economics to statistically assess relevant mortality, morbidity, prevalence and health inequities relating to different communities, demographics and conditions.

-This structured approach provides commissioners with a rich body of information for planning, implementing and evaluation of future services and a confident platform to construct programs of service improvement and system reform.
+This structured approach provides commissioners with a rich body of information for planning, implementing, and evaluating future services.
+Rebbeck helps you establish a confident platform to construct service improvement programs and system reform.